timinganalyzer/docs/index.rst

 violations are detected, reported, and shown in the diagrams.

 You can draw the diagrams using the GUI or Python scripts.
-Timing diagrams are automatically created from simulation VCD files so they can be annotated and used in documenation.
-Application notes desribe how to create Verilog or VHDL monitors that automatically generate the diagrams are included.
+Timing diagrams can be created automatically from simulation VCD files so they can be annotated and used in documenation.
+Application notes included in the documentation desribe how to create Verilog or VHDL monitors that automatically generate timing diagrams.

+**SOME NEW CHANGES COMING IN BETA 0.980 SOON**

+  * New timing engine with accuracy to 1x10-15 seconds
+  * Added jitter margins
+  * Delays can show min or max annotations
+  * New documentation ReadTheDocs format
+  * Intro to Timing Analysis app note with Python scripts

 Table of Contents
 ====================